garagehive/garagehive.github.io/docs/garagehive-onlinebooking-resources.md

 ---
 layout: docs
-title: Setting Up online booking Resources
+title: Setting Up Online Booking - Resources
 ---

-# Setting Up online booking Resources
+# Setting Up Online Booking - Resources
 Back in the **Online Booking Setup** page:
 1. From the actions bar, choose **Related**, followed by **Resources**.
 2. Open each **Resource** that is part of the **Resource Groups** you created previously (MOT, all techs, etc).